COSHH Air Monitoring

 Under Regulation 10 of the COSHH Regulations, 2002 employers must ensure that a Workplace COSHH Assessment is undertaken to ensure adequate control.

 Contaminants of any kind can be harmful if persons are exposed to them at high concentrations over prolonged periods, but certain contaminants can cause more serious reactions.
-Even materials such as flour and wood dust are respiratory sensitisers and can cause illnesses such as occupational asthma.
+Even materials such as Flour Dust and Wood Dust are respiratory sensitisers and can cause illnesses such as occupational asthma.

 Some contaminants such as Respirable Crystalline Silica (RCS), are recognised carcinogens and can cause more serious ailments such as silicosis or lung cancer.